eapostol/react-native-redux-photo-upload/Readme.md

 Formdata
-Sending the full sized image and a smaller sized thumbnail Fetch thumbs instead of fullsized images on app startup for speed Redux with re-ducks pattern and redux-axios-middleware for handling payload and errors
+Sending the full sized image and a smaller sized thumbnail Fetch thumbs instead of fullsized images on app startup for speed Redux with re-ducks pattern and redux-axios-middleware for centralizing payloads and errors

 git clone
 npm install